sivareddy35/CKA_notes/README.md

       kubectl create -f replicaset-definition.yml
       kuhectl delete replicaset myapp-replicaset  --> Also deletes underlying  pods as well. kubectl replace -f replicaset-dfinition.yml
+      kubectl explain replicaset      --> Perovide details of the repliacaset componets.

 * You can run the below command to scale now need to change in the definition file.
 We can provide definition file or replicaset name.